gas metal arc welding

 metal arc welding

 In general, FCAW produces the greatest fume generation rate (for mild steel) and is closely followed by SMAW.
 However, when welding chromium-containing steel, Cr(VI) contained in the fumes generated from SMAW tends to be greater than Cr(VI) generated from FCAW.
 Alkali metals, such as sodium and potassium, stabilize Cr(VI).
-These metals and are often SMAW electrode coatings and may also be present in FCAW flux (Fiore, 40), which may explain why Cr(VI) concentrations from SMAW operations are often higher than Cr(VI) concentrations from FCAW.
+These metals are often SMAW electrode coatings and may also be present in FCAW flux (Fiore, 40), which may explain why Cr(VI) concentrations from SMAW operations are often higher than Cr(VI) concentrations from FCAW.
 GMAW tends to have a moderate relative fume generation rate.
-GTAW and SAW are inherently low fume generating processes.
+GTAW and SAW are inherently low-fume-generating processes.

-Other ancillary process (such as air arc gouging and plasma arc cutting) can also generate a significant amount of fumes and gases (e.g., carbon monoxide, ozone, etc.) due to the high electrical current and arc voltage associated with these processes.
+Other ancillary processes (such as air arc gouging and plasma arc cutting) can also generate a significant amount of fumes and gases (e.g., carbon monoxide, ozone, etc.) due to the high electrical current and arc voltage associated with these processes.
 Potential exposures to not only the operator but also other personnel in the work area can be significant from such processes, especially in enclosed and confined spaces.
 Few research studies are available that examine potential Cr(VI) exposure associated with air arc gouging and plasma cutting operations.

 Cr(VI) Exposure Factors